Mystique (character): 1970s and 1980s

+1990s and after

+Wolverine #51 (February 1992) establishes that Mystique has an intimate relationship with Wolverine.
+Sabretooth #1 (August 1993) demonstrates that Mystique also has a long-standing relationship with Wolverine's archenemy, Sabretooth.
+X-Men Unlimited #4 (1994) reveals that Mystique is a parent of Nightcrawler (initially presumed to be his mother).
+In X-Factor #112-114 (1995), Mystique joins the group X-Factor.

+In X-Treme X-Men #1 (July 2001), written by Claremont, it is suggested that Mystique was the historical model for Sherlock Holmes.
+Mystique appeared in her own miniseries from 2003 to 2005.

+Mystique appeared as the antagonist of Wolverine, her former lover, throughout the "Get Mystique" storyline written by Jason Aaron in Wolverine vol. 3, issues #62-65 (February-May 2008).
+In Wolverine vol. 4 #9 (July 2011), Wolverine kills her and she is resurrected by the Hand.

+Parentage of Nightcrawler and queer identity

-In July 2006, Claremont, a former X-Men writer, has said that he intended Mystique and Destiny to be Nightcrawler's biological parents (with Mystique having morphed into a male body for the act of conception), but Marvel didn't agree, because at that time the Comics Code Authority prohibited the explicit portrayal of gay or bisexual characters.
+In an interview conducted in July 2006, Claremont said that he intended Mystique and Destiny to be Nightcrawler's biological parents, with Mystique having morphed into a male body for the act of conception.
+However, Marvel did not agree, because at that time the Comics Code Authority prohibited the explicit portrayal of gay or bisexual characters.
 This storyline would then be made canon in November 2023.

 Fictional character biography

 Mystique's origins remain unknown: her shapeshifting powers mean that her true age remains enigmatic.
 Her earliest attested appearance dates back to the years around 1900, when she lived in a male guise as a "consulting detective" who established a romantic relationship with her reality's version of Irene Adler, biographical details which imply she is in fact Sherlock Holmes, an implication confirmed by 2022.

 Sabretooth

 While in her Raven persona, Mystique adopts the identity of deceased German secret agent Leni Zauber.
 Both Leni and Victor Creed, A.K.A.
 Sabretooth, had been assigned with the assassination of a scientist in East Berlin.
 Mystique completes the mission in place of Leni, and then she and Victor have to hide in a safe location for a while.
 They become lovers, but she soon fakes her death to leave him.

 The result of this short-lived affair is reportedly the birth of Graydon Creed.
 A number of stories report that soon after his birth, Mystique gives him up for adoption.
 Others depict Mystique making arrangements for him from a distance.
 Raven keeps track of his activities until he reaches adolescence.
 Despite being the child of two mutants, Graydon is not a mutant himself.
 Mystique is disappointed and soon abandons him.
 Graydon grows to hate his parents, and eventually extends his hatred to all mutants.
 He becomes leader of the mutant-hating organization Friends of Humanity, and then a politician.
 At the height of his political ascension, Graydon is assassinated by an unknown shooter.
 The shooter is later revealed to be a time traveling version of Mystique as part of a convoluted time paradox involving Jean Grey, Iceman, Toad, and Juggernaut.